helix-editor/helix/book/src/remapping.md

 "C-S-esc" = "extend_line" # Maps Ctrl-Shift-Escape to extend_line
 g = { a = "code_action" } # Maps `ga` to show possible code actions
 "ret" = ["open_below", "normal_mode"] # Maps the enter key to open_below then re-enter normal mode
+"A-x" = "@x<A-d>" # Maps Alt-x to a macro selecting the whole line and deleting it without yanking it

 [keys.insert]
 "A-x" = "normal_mode"     # Maps Alt-X to enter normal mode